Trump picks Oregon Congresswoman Lori Chavez-DeRemer to lead Labor Department

 "Lori's strong support from both the Business and Labor communities will ensure that the Labor Department can unite Americans of all backgrounds," Trump wrote in a statement released by his campaign.

+In her re-election bid this year, House Speaker Mike Johnson repeatedly campaigned on Chavez-DeRemer's behalf to try to fend off a popular Democratic challenger.

+However, she faced headwinds as a blue wave took hold of several down-ballot races in the Pacific Northwest.
+The freshman Republican member ultimately lost to state lawmaker Janelle Bynum.

-Writing on X earlier this week, Chavez-DeRemer noted Trump's success in expanding his working-class coalition.
+Ahead of plans for a new role in the next administration, Chavez-DeRemer wrote on X earlier this week of Trump's success in expanding his working-class coalition.

 "This is a true political realignment," she wrote.
 "We must continue to be the party of the American Worker, with President Trump leading the way!"